denten-books/plain-text/2-surface.md

 which it belongs" [@itu_telegraph_1932, 12].
-By contrast, the regulations specified "code language" as text "composed either of artificial words, or of real words not used in the meaning normally assigned to them in the language to which they belong and consequently not forming intelligeble phrases" [@itu_telegraph_1932, 12].
-Codes were not permitted to contain more than five characthers and were charged at 6/10th of the agreed tariff rate.
+By contrast, the regulations specified "code language" as text "composed either of artificial words, or of real words not used in the meaning normally assigned to them in the language to which they belong and consequently not forming intelligible phrases" [@itu_telegraph_1932, 12].
+Codes were not permitted to contain more than five characters and were charged at 6/10th of the agreed tariff rate.
 Upon request, the sender of the telegram in code language was required to "produce the code from which the text or part of the text of the telegram has been compiled" [@itu_telegraph_1932, 13].
-Ohterwise, the language was considered to be a secret "cypher," defined as "groups or series of Arabic figures with a secret meaning." .
+Otherwise, the language was considered to be a secret "cypher," defined as "groups or series of Arabic figures with a secret meaning."

-According to the terms of the convention, all administrations agree to accept and to pass telegrams in plain lanaguage through their jurisdiction.
-The undesigned agreed also to allow secret communication to pass in transit through their territory, although they were allowed also to refuse to admit them "both in acceptance and in delivery."
+According to the terms of the convention, all administrations agree to accept and to pass telegrams in plain language through their jurisdiction.
+The undesigned agreed also to allow secret communication to pass in transit through their territory, although they were allowed also to refuse to admit them "both in acceptance and in delivery" [@itu_telegraph_1932, 13].

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg 1911 patent, simply titled